Mesh Denoising and Inpainting using the Total Variation of the Normal and a Shape Newton Approach: Related Work on Mesh Denoising

 \subsection{Anisotropic Diffusion}

-One group of methods for mesh denoising is based on anisotropic diffusion.
-As their characteristic, these methods take into account feature directions while filtering the normal vector.
-References \cite{BajajXu:2003:1,ClarenzDiewaldRumpf:2000:1,TasdizenWhitakerBurchardOsher:2002:1} and \cite{HildebrandtPolthier:2004:1} fall into this category.
+Anisotropic diffusion methods take into account feature directions while filtering the normal vector.
+The references \cite{BajajXu:2003:1,ClarenzDiewaldRumpf:2000:1,TasdizenWhitakerBurchardOsher:2002:1} and \cite{HildebrandtPolthier:2004:1} fall into this category.
 Generally speaking, these methods can preserve genuine features such as edges, but they may be numerically unstable during the diffusion process \cite{ZhaoQinZengXuDong:2018:1}.